How Do I Become a Spanish Teacher?

 If you wish to teach at the high school level, you must be licensed by the state in which you will teach.
 Licensure is usually not required to teach in private schools.
 Frequent requirements for licensure include holding a bachelor's degree, completing a teacher's education program, having student teaching experience, and passing a licensing exam.
 Many states also require passing a criminal background check.

 Some states may ask for special licensing or endorsements to teach Spanish, which might include passing proficiency tests.
 Obtaining a master's degree may be necessary in some states, and you could be given a time period within which you must earn your master's degree to keep your license.

 Alternative licensure programs are an option if you have a bachelor's degree in Spanish, but you haven't completed a teacher's education program.
+Online training programs in teaching are available to prepare you.
 Earning a provisional license is an option in some states.
 A provisional license allows you to work under the supervision of a licensed teacher for a set time to gain teaching experience before earning your teaching license.
-In other states, you might have to take the education courses you lack to qualify for a license.